-All Love Wood Kitchens are truly bespoke, designed and handmade by Clive Leacock.
+All Love Wood Kitchens are truly bespoke, designed and handmade.
 Many companies use the word bespoke to describe a standard product that they customise to fit its purpose.
 Everything we do is made to measure and created specifically for you.

 How much does a Love Wood kitchen cost?